sehlen-bsi/botan-docs/cryptodoc/src/08_signatures.rst

 one method.
 When building up an XMSS tree, all leaf nodes must be computed, which are the hashed WOTS\ :sup:`+` public keys.
 Only one leaf is used to sign the underlying root.
-The WOTS\ :sup:`+` signature consists of values that are computed in every public key creation; these values are part of the WOTS\ :sup:`+` hash chains.
+The WOTS\ :sup:`+` signature consists of values that are computed in every public key creation; these values are elements of the WOTS\ :sup:`+` hash chains.
 This observation leads to Botan's ``wots_sign_and_pkgen`` method that combines both logics, i.e., the entire WOTS\ :sup:`+` chains are computed for the public key while the WOTS\ :sup:`+`